Efficient Fairness-Performance Pareto Front Computation: Introduction

-Next, in Section \ref{sec:factorisation} we show that instead of discretising $X$ as suggested above, one may in fact discretise a much smaller space, i.e., $\simplxY$---the space of all possible distributions of $Y$.
-As an example, if $Y$ is binary, this space is the interval $[0,1]$.
-This reduction is possible due to the \emph{factorisation} property of representations.
-That is, we show that for the purposes of the computation of the Pareto front, any representation may be represented as a composition (thus the factorisation terminology) of a mapping into $\simplxY$, and a representation of $\simplxY$.
+Our approach consists of three main steps: We first observe that one can map the data features $(x,a)\in \mcX \times \mcA$ to a much smaller space $\Delta_{\mcY}$ of distributions on the set of label values $\mcY$, without loosing any information necessary for the computation of the Pareto front.
+The mapping is done by means of the optimal Bayes classifier.
+This result is referred to as Factorization Lemma, Section \ref{sec:classification_and_factorisation}, where the mapping is done via the optimal Bayes classifier.
+Similar arguments were recently implicitly used in the study of fair classification tradeoffs, \citep{xian2023fair,wang2023aleatoric}, but were restricted to classification and to accuracy loss (Section \ref{sec:literature}).

+The advantage of working with a small space such as $\Delta_{\mcY}$ is that it can be easily discretized.
+For instance, if $Y={0,1}$, then we essentially have $\Delta_{\mcY} = [0,1]$, which is descretised trivially.
+We note that other, data dependent discretisation schemes, such as clustering, maybe possible for problems involving highly multi label targets.
+Alternatively, one can also consider the dataset itself as a grid, a view that is typically taken by transportation based approaches, e.x. \cite{gordaliza2019obtaining}, \cite{xian2023fair}.

+Next, assuming the data is discretized and finite, we ask how large the represntation space $\mcZ$ should be, in order to support both optimal performance and fairness?
+For instance, we believe the answer to the following question is not apriori obvious: Can representations on infinite spaces be approximated, in terms of performance and fairness, by representations on finite and bounded spaces $\mcZ$?
+These questions are addressed by the Invertibility Theorem, Section \ref{sec:opt_reprs_properties}, which asserts that all optimal representations may be taken in a certain canonical form, which we term \emph{invertible}.
+This result, in conjunction with an additional approximation lemma, is used in Section \ref{sec:mifpo_construction} to construct representations with any desired degree of approximation.

-Based on these results, in Section \ref{sec:mifpo_construction} we introduce MIFPO, a discrete optimisation problem for the computation of the Pareto front, and in Section \ref{sec:practical_construction_details} we provide details on estimating the problem parameters from the data.
-The MIFPO problem is a concave minimisation problem with linear constraints, and we solve it using the disciplined convex-concave programming framework, DCCP, \cite{shen2016disciplined}.
-It is worth noting that for the special case of perfect fairness, i.e., the point $\gamma=0$ on the curve, the MIFPO problem is in fact a \emph{linear} programming problem, solvable by standard means, and closely related to the Optimal Transportation problem.
+Finally, based on these results in Section \ref{sec:mifpo_construction} we also introduce the MIFPO (Model Independent Fairness-Performance Optimization), a discrete optimisation problem that is essentially equivalent to a computation of the fairness-performance tradeoff on a discrete set.
+We show that in this situation MIFPO is a concave minimisation problem with linear constraints, and we solve it using the disciplined convex-concave programming framework, DCCP, \cite{shen2016disciplined}.